TinkerTools/tinker-hp/README.md

 framework of the (n)log(n) Smooth Particle Mesh Ewald.
 Tinker-HP proposes a high performance scalable computing environment for polarizable (AMOEBA, Amberpol...) and classical (Amber, Charmm, OPLS...) force fields giving access to large systems up to millions of atoms.
 It can be used on supercomputers as well as on lab clusters.
 Tinker-HP supports Intel (AVX5212 enhanced version) and AMD CPUs platforms as well as NVIDIA GPUs (1080, 2080, 3090, P100, V100, A100).

-Tinker-HP is available free of charge for ALL Academic Institutions, National Laboratories and supercomputer centers through the global Tinker license (https://dasher.wustl.edu/tinker/downloads/license.pdf).
+i) Tinker-HP is available free of charge for ALL Academic Institutions, National Laboratories and supercomputer centers through the global Tinker license (https://dasher.wustl.edu/tinker/downloads/license.pdf).
 Non-academic entities (e.g., companies, for profit organizations) should contact the managing universities (see license).

-<B>If you use Tinker-HP, please cite:</B>
+ii) <B>If you use Tinker-HP, please cite:</B>

 - Tinker-HP: a Massively Parallel Molecular Dynamics Package for Multiscale Simulations of Large Complex Systems with Advanced Polarizable Force Fields.